kmbulebu/rpi-firewall/README.md

 #### Wireguard Private Key

 Set to the Wireguard private key.
-In a Wireguard configuration file, this found under the `[Interface]` section, named `PrivateKey`.
+In a Wireguard configuration file, this is found under the `[Interface]` section, named `PrivateKey`.

 ```
 lan_vpn_wg_private_key: